 Howard F. Bowker East Asian Coin Project

 The National Numismatic Collection completed a two year project to digitize over 8,000 coins in its East Asian coin collection thanks to a generous donation from the Howard F. Bowker Family and Michael Chou.
 A dedicated member of staff cataloged and photographed these coins and related monetary objects that span nearly three thousand years of East Asian history.
 The collection is publicly accessible via the Smithsonian's online catalog.

 John Adams Comitia Americana Medals Project

-The National Numismatic Collection recently completed the digitization of its Comitia Americana medals thanks to a generous donation from John Adams.
+The National Numismatic Collection completed the digitization of its Comitia Americana medals thanks to a generous donation from John Adams.
 A dedicated member of staff cataloged and facilitated the photography of 119 medals struck between 1776 and the late 19th century.
 This group of historic medals represent a newly independent United States engaging with the international community through numismatic art.

 - Access the collection in the museum’s online catalog